• Skip to primary navigation

 Ingredients for over medium eggs.

-• Fresh Eggs - Eggs are an excellent source of protein.
-Pasture-raised eggs have a delicious flavor and contain more vitamins and omega-3 fats than cage-raised eggs.
+• Fresh Eggs - Eggs are the perfect source of protein.
+Pasture-raised eggs are often more flavorful and contain more vitamins and omega-3 fats than cage-raised eggs.

 • Butter - Butter adds a layer of fat that keeps the eggs from sticking to the pan.